 You can exercise your rights as a data subject with regard to your personal data processed by us at any time using the contact details provided at the beginning of Part A. Section 2 at any time.
 You have the right as a data subject:

 - in accordance with Art.
-15 EU-DSGVO to request information about your data processed by us.
-In particular, you can request information about the processing purposes, the category of data, the categories of recipients to whom your data has been or will be disclosed, the planned storage period, the existence of a right to rectification, erasure, restriction of processing or objection, the existence of a right of complaint, the origin of your data if it has not been collected by us, as well as the existence of automated decision-making, including profiling, and, if applicable, meaningful information about its details;
+15 EU-GDPR to request information about your data processed by us.
+In particular, you canrequest information about the processing purposes, the category of data, the categories of recipients to whom your data has been or will be disclosed, the planned storage period, the existence of a right to rectification, erasure, restriction ofprocessing or objection, the existence of a right of complaint, the origin of your data if it has not been collected by us, as well as the existence of automated decision-making including profiling and, if applicable, meaningful informationabout its details;

 - in accordance with Art.
-16 EU-DSGVO to demand the correction of incorrect or the completion of your data stored by us without delay;
+16 EU-GDPR to demand the correction of incorrect or the completion of your data stored by uswithout delay;

 - in accordance with Art.
-17 EU-DSGVO to request the deletion of your datastored by us, unless the processing is necessary for the exercise of the right to freedom of expression and information, for compliance with a legalobligation, for reasons of public interest or for the assertion, exercise or defence of legal claims;
+17 EU-GDPR to request the erasure of your data stored by us, unless the processing is necessary for theexercise of the right to freedom of expression and information, for compliance with a legal obligation, for reasons of public interestor for the establishment, exercise or defence of legal claims;

-- pursuant to Art.
-20 EU-DSGVO to receive your data that you have provided to us in a structured, common or machine-readable format or to request the transfer to another controller ("data portability");
+- in accordance with Art.
+20 EU-GDPR to receive your data that you have provided to us in a structured, commonly used or machine-readable format or to request the transfer to another controller ("data portability");

-- pursuant to Art.
-21 EU-DSGVO to object to the processing, provided that the processing is carried out on the basis of Art.
-6 (1) p.
-1 lit. e or lit. f EU-DSGVO.
-This is particularly the case if the processing is not necessary for the performance of a contract with you.
-Unless it is an objection to direct marketing, when exercising such an objection, we ask you to explain the reasons why we should not process your data as we have done.
+- in accordance with Art.
+21 EU-GDPR to object to the processing, provided that the processing is carried out on the basis of Art.
+6 para.
+1 lit. e or lit. f EU-GDPR.
+This is particularly the case if the processing is not necessary for theperformance of a contract with you.
+Unless it is an objection to direct marketing, when exercising such an objection, weask you to explain the reasons why we should not process your data as we have done.
 In the event of your justified objection, we will review the merits of the case and either cease or adapt the data processing or show you our compelling legitimate grounds on the basis of which we will continue the processing;

 2. personal data processed